 The right to mental health at the Human Rights Council

-73 States issued a Joint Statement to highlight the centrality of mental health for the full realization of the right to health and highlighted the utmost importance of adopting a human rights perspective to ensure the respect for the inherent dignity of all human beings and the full enjoyment of human rights without discrimination.
+73 States issued a joint statement to highlight the centrality of mental health for the full realization of the right to health.
+It highlighted the importance of adopting a human rights perspective to ensure the respect for the inherent dignity of all human beings and the full enjoyment of human rights without discrimination.

 In July 2016, Human Rights Council Resolution

 fully integrate a human rights perspective into mental health and community services to eliminate violence and discrimination while promoting inclusion and participation.
 This Resolution requested the High Commissioner to prepare a report presented in March 2017 (A/HRC/34/32) which identified some of the major challenges faced by users of mental health services, persons with mental health conditions and persons with psychosocial disabilities.

 In September 2017, Human Rights Council Resolution